| |

-Los Alamos is an antique-lover’s dream, with unique treasures from all over the world as well as right here in town!
-Within blocks of the Victorian Mansion are four antique galleries: Gussied Up, The Gentleman Farmer, The Depot Mall, and Golden Oaks Antiques.
-Los Alamos is also home to the Union Hotel, which was a stagecoach stop during the Wild West.
+Los Alamos is home to the Union Hotel, which was a stagecoach stop during the Wild West.
 Be sure to stop by this historic and authentically decorated spot for a drink in the saloon.
-Don’t forget to check out the old-time gas station right next door, which harkens back to the days when Bell Street was the major route through California.
-This gas station has been featured in numerous movies and photo shoots
+Don't forget to check out the old-time gas station right next door, which harkens back to the days when Bell Street was the major route through California.
+This gas station has been featured in numerous movies and photo shoots through the years and is currently a restaurant and tasting room

 We would be happy to arrange for a massage in the privacy of your own fantasy suite.
 Or just soak in the luxurious bubbles of your private hot-tub.
 Aromatherapy bath soak is included in your room. (see “little extras” section for more information)

 This adorable Danish town is only a short drive from Los Alamos.
 You can stroll through the European-style streets and visit art galleries, tasting rooms, museums, and clothing boutiques.
 You can even visit a full-sized holiday gingerbread house (Nov. – Dec.), enjoy the street performers during Danish Days (Sept.) or catch a play at PCPA Theaterfest.
-Don’t forget the Hans Christian Andersen Museum!
-You can see the calendar of events at http://www.solvangusa.com.
+Don't forget the Hans Christian Andersen Museum!
+You can see the calendar of events at http://www.solvangusa.com/events/.

 The Santa Ynez Valley is recognized throughout the equestrian world for its horse ranches.
 Enjoy a wonderful ride through the beautiful backcountry on horseback.
 Add some wine tasting to the adventure with VinoVaqueros and ride through the Fess Parker family ranch and vineyards.
 See spectacular 360 degree views of the Santa Ynez Valley and after your ride, make your way to the tasting room to taste select wines from the vineyard.
 Or visit one of the many outstanding horse ranches, including the Quicksilver Ranch which raises miniature horses.